-Pre-kids we used to have the sneaky packet of coco pops that my husband used to like to sprinkle on his weetbix in the mornings.
-Stirfry’s used to make up the majority of nightly dinners (lack of variety) and we could easily go a day without fruit if the fridge was bare.
+Pre-kids (in our 20’s!) we would sneak in a softdrink, or sugary cereal to have on the odd occasion.
+Stirfry’s used to make up the majority of nightly dinners (quick, easy but lack of variety) and we could easily go a day without fruit if the fridge was bare.

-Since the girls have come along, I have found that not only am I watching out for what they are eating, but I’m paying much more attention to my own diet as well.
-I like to act as a role model and I don’t like to have double standards, so it is a case of doing as I do when it comes to health and fitness.
+Since the girls have come along, I have found that not only am I watching out for what they eat, but I’m also paying much more attention to my own diet as well.
+I like to act as a role model to my children and I don’t like to have double standards, so it is a case of trying to be mindful of what monkey sees, monkey does!

-I try and pay more attention to always have fresh fruits and vegetables in the house.
+Always have fresh fruits and vegetables in the house.
 Having a snack of fresh fruit in the morning or afternoon is a good habit for all of us.
-Having a variety in the fridge so the girls eat a wide variety of tastes, textures and nutrients have become something I now pay more attention to.
+Having variety in the fridge so the girls can experience a wide variety of tastes, textures and nutrients have become something I now pay more attention to.

 The little treats have slowly been phased out because having it around means that our kids will always be asking for it.
-Once you have little ones looking up to you to set the example, it really makes you realise things you may be doing that aren’t very healthy.
+Once you have little ones looking up to you to set the example, it really makes you realise there are always areas for improvement.